g-haine/scrimp/docs/source/biblio.rst

 Port-Hamiltonian systems is an ever-growing research area as it proposes a powerful framework for the control of multi-physics systems.

-The following list of publications, although not exhaustive, presents the main results of ours behind **SCRIMP**.
+The following list of publications presents the main results of ours behind **SCRIMP**.

 Articles
 ^^^^^^^^